Sunshine Hydro’s AESOP technology and Superhybrid innovation is revolutionary.

 Key components of a typical Superhybrid model include:

-All the components of a Superhybrid solution make an important contribution and work together in this ecosystem to provide a reliable, contractible, 24/7 Carbon Free Energy output
+All the components of a Superhybrid solution make an important contribution and work together in this ecosystem to provide a reliable, contractible, 24/7 CFE output

 Grid ancillary services are used to manage grid power systems safely, securely, and reliably.
 These services maintain key technical characteristics of the system, including standards for frequency, voltage, network loading, and system restart processes.

 Industry and community require a constant feed of electricity.
 Wind energy varies with wind conditions and solar energy is only available during sunny days.
-24/7 Carbon Free Energy is a constant stream of renewable electricity that can be contracted and relied on all day every day.
+24/7 Carbon-Free Energy (24/7 CFE) is a constant stream of renewable electricity that can be contracted and relied on all day every day.
+24/7 CFE is renewable energy matched with demand every hour of every day.24/7 CFE will be increasingly sought after as jurisdiction such as the European Union require that products sold within their borders be sourced from 24/7 CFE

 Unlike traditional fossil fuel-based hydrogen, green hydrogen is produced through electrolysis of water using renewable power such as solar, wind, or hydropower which splits water’s two main elements hydrogen and oxygen producing green hydrogen.
 Hydrogen production is used in a Superhybrid primarily to provide a flexible load for managing renewable energy.
 The hydrogen produced can be considered a useful by-product.

 Hydrogen is liquefied by reducing its temperature to −253 °C, similar to liquefied natural gas (LNG) which is stored at −162 °C. It is much cheaper to transport as a liquid however it is still a challenging task because of the low temperatures involved.
 Our projects may deliver liquid hydrogen.